hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

     - use of regular software updates
     - address security issues

-- access rights
+- access rights / access control
+    - (new)
+        - authenticates user
+        - ensure users have appropriate access to data
+        - provides selective access
+        - distribution of data is controlled
+        - managers / sysadmins can control permissions for each user
+        - can be adapted in response to
+            - changing
+                - so, new employees can have access
+                - retired employees have no access
+            - data breaches
+                - users isolated from data
+        - based on attribute of user
+            - so have access to appropriate data only
+            - can access data depending on time / location
+    - (old)
         - different permissions given to different users
         - eg: RBAC
         - setup ACLs (access control lists)
         - works on files and directories
         - permissions on folder maybe cascaded
         - files within folder have different permissions (than the parent folder)
         - permissions
             - read
                 - can view file
             - write
                 - can modify files
             - execute
                 - allows files to be executed
         - permissions must be set

 ### Backups